 The Irish are noted for drinking their tea strong and with lots of milk.
 Traditionally milk was poured into tea cups first to prevent the hot tea from cracking fine china cups.
 What started as a practical method of preserving fragile cups continues to be upheld by tea experts who found that pouring milk into hot tea after it is poured alters the flavor of the tea.
 Thus, tea aficionados uphold the tradition of pouring milk into the cup first for quality of taste.
 In Gaelic, the traditional language of Ireland, a cup of tea is called “cupan tae” or “cuppa tay.”

 - First, fill a kettle with water.
 Heat on the stovetop and bring to a boil.
-If you’ll be serving tea from a teapot, add some of the boiled water to the pot to heat it and discard.
+If you’ll be serving tea from a teapot, add some of the boiled water to the pot to heat it, then discard.

-- Add one teaspoon of fresh loose leaf tea per person plus one to the pot.
+- Add one teaspoon of fresh loose leaf tea per person +1 to the pot.
 Top the teapot with boiling water from the kettle.
-Steep for 3 to 4 minutes.
+Steep 3 to 4 minutes (no more than 5!).

-- Pour the strong, hot Assam or Irish breakfast tea that has steeped no longer than five minutes to each cup or teapot.
+- Pour the strong, hot Irish breakfast tea to each cup or teapot.
 If using loose leaf tea, pour the tea through a tea-strainer into the teacup containing milk, and sweeten to your liking.

 Irish High Tea Menu

 The Irish value hospitality, local food and serving plenty of it.
 A traditional tea may include tiny sandwiches, scones with jam, cakes and other baked goods and plenty of Irish tea.
 We’ve prepared a sample menu to assist you in planning your own Irish tea.